 Smiling is well researched as making you more approachable and trustworthy – 2 important traits when attempting to solicit more business.
 In fact, one of the aforementioned studies indicated that smiling was “the most impactful characteristic” when determining an individual’s Likeability, Competency, and Influence.

 The same study delves deeper, determining that a smile showing teeth improves all of these factors significantly, as demonstrated by the gentleman above.
 Furthermore, slightly squinching your eyes conveys confidence TOO Much of an open mouth, however, improves Likeability, but had an adverse impact on Competency and Influence.
-The picture below demonstrates what to avoid.

 Keep your Photo Updated